- POPULAR CULTURE

 MY ANNUAL EMAIL AND AUTOBIOGRAPHY

-I keep the summer edition of my annual email/letter for 2013 available at: http://mnemotechnics.org/blogs/ronprice/summer-edition-of-ron-prices-annual-email-for-201213-3113.html Winter in Australia ended on 21/9/'13.
-My annual email for 2012-2013 has updated the details about my family and my general activities that I reported in my annual email for 2011-2012.
+I keep the summer edition of my annual email/letter for 2012-2013 available at: http://mnemotechnics.org/blogs/ronprice/summer-edition-of-ron-prices-annual-email-for-201213-3113.html That annual email for 2012-2013 updated the details about my family and my general activities that I reported in my annual email for 2011-2012.
 There is no need to repeat all the details that were found in that 2011-2012 annual communication again.
-My 2013-2014 annual email/letter has moved on to other topics and subjects as well as updating that previous year's email.
-By 3 June 2013 my annual email for 2011-2012 had received more than 2200 hits, making a total of some 5000 hits for my three annual emails sent in the 18 month period 3/12/11 to 3/6/'13.
-My annual emails have also been at sites with no counters for over a year now, and so I can not accurately quantify my annual posts.
-By 3 June 2013 trying to quantify the number of hits my annual emails had received was, in part at least, guesswork.
+My 2013-2014 annual email/letter has moved on to other topics and subjects, as well as updating that previous year's email.
+By June 2013 my annual email for 2011-2012 had received more than 2200 hits, making a total of some 5000 hits for my three annual emails sent in the 18 month period 3/12/11 to 3/6/'13.
+My annual emails have also been at sites with no counters for over a year now, and so I can not accurately quantify the number of hits which my annual posts receive.
+By June 2013 trying to quantify the number of hits my annual emails had received was, in part at least, guesswork.

-In summary, then: readers wanting information about my family and my daily life can obtain those details at the annual email link for 2011 and the link for 2012.
-This last annual email was updated on 8/12/'13 with less than two weeks to go to the beginning of summer in the Antipodes.
-For those who see 1 December as the first day of summer, summer began more than 1 week ago.
-My annual email for 2013/14, which has already had 1000 hits, is found at this link:http://www.my-diary.org/read/d/465760 For those who actually enjoy my writing, I wish you happy traveling at this website, and whereever else you come across my writing in some 8000+ of cyberspace's sites.
-For those who just want to dabble and surf-about, there is plenty of stuff for you.
+In summary, then: readers wanting information about my family and my daily life can obtain those details at my 4 annual emails for 2011-2012, 2012-2013, 2013-2014, and 2014-2015.
+This last annual email was updated on 3/3/'14 with the end of summer in the Antipodes a little more than two weeks away.
+The 4th edition of my annual email for 2013-2014, which has already had 1000 hits, is found at this link:http://www.my-diary.org/read/d/465760 Readers need to scroll-down the left side of the access page at that link, and then go to the posts for: 2011, 2012, and 2013.
+For those who actually enjoy my writing, I wish you happy traveling through my annual emails and at the many sub-sections of this website, as well as wherever else you come across my writing at some 8000+ of cyberspace's sites.
+For those who just want to dabble and surf-about, there is plenty of stuff here for you.
 For those who have already had enough, I wish you a fond farewell.

-(please click on a category below to read more)
+Quick Link Categories: please click on a category below to read more